 At North Country we understand that living your life depends on getting out and around in your community.
 That’s why we operate our Transportation Voucher program, a Volunteer Driver program and we work with individuals, groups and agencies on improving access to transportation for everybody.

 This is a fee for service program usually funded through the Division of Vocational Rehabilitation.
-Students with disabilities benefit from self- skills to help transition to employment, housing, post-secondary, etc. after high school.
+Students with disabilities benefit from self-advocacy skills to help transition to employment, housing, post-secondary, etc. after high school.
 It is important for students to be aware of their rights and how to present themselves responsibly.

-Developing Self-Understanding will help student’s plan goals for themselves.
+Developing self-advocacy will help student’s plan goals for themselves.
 Students who gain and develop a greater understanding of their own needs gain confidence to recognize their abilities.
 This will enable students to set realistic goals for themselves and have a better chance of enjoying their life experience post high school.

 This program is spread out over 6 sessions and covers the following: